Quasi-alternating links and odd homology: computations and conjectures: Abstract

 \section{Abstract}

-We present computational results about quasi-alternating knots and links and odd homology obtained by looking at link families in the Conway notation.
-More precisely, we list quasi-alternating links up to 12 crossings and the first examples of quasi-alternating knots and links with at least two different minimal diagrams, where one is quasi-alternating and the other is not.
-We provide examples of knots and links with $n\le 12$ crossings which are homologically thin and have no minimal quasi-alternating diagrams.
-These links are candidates for homologically thin links that are not quasi-alternating.
-For one of our candidates [JaSa1], knot $11n_{50}$, J.~Greene proved that it is not quasi-alternating, so this is the first example of homologically thin knot which is not quasi-alternating [Gr].
-Computations were performed by A. Shumakovitch's program \emph{KhoHo}, the program \emph{Knotscape}, and our program \emph{LinKnot}.
+This paper contains computational results about quasi-alternating knots and links and their odd Khovanov homology obtained using by A. Shumakovitch's program \emph{KhoHo}, the program \emph{Knotscape}, and our program \emph{LinKnot}.
+We enumerate all quasi-alternating links up to 12 crossings.
+We give the first examples of quasi-alternating knots and links which have at least two different minimal diagrams, one quasi-alternating and the other not quasi-alternating.
+We also give examples of knots and links with $n\le 12$ crossings which are homologically thin and have no minimal quasi-alternating diagrams.
+These links are potentially homologically thin links that are not quasi-alternating.
+J.~Greene [Gr] proved that one such knot [JaSa1] $11n_{50}$ is indeed an example.